 See further Ekpe: 'Normal day-to-day' activities are nearly always affected, in practice.
 This has also been cited in later EAT decisions.

 A stammer often varies depending on the situation.
 However, in most (possibly all) cases the stammer is likely to have a substantial effect in at least some normal day-to-day activities, eg ordering a coffee, phone calls.
 Remember that one does not look across the range of activities and compare what a person can and cannot do.
 Rather the focus is on what the person cannot do, or has difficulties with (see Substantial effect).

-Accordingly a lot of the discussion on this page on whether something is or isn't a 'normal day-to-day activities' will often not be important.
-As part of the argument that one's stammer is a 'disability', it may be helpful to point out, for example, that a job interview should be a normal day-to-day activity and you have particular difficulties there (below: Recruitment and Promotion).
+Accordingly a lot of the discussion on this page on whether something is or isn't a 'normal day-to-day activity' will often not be important.
+As part of the argument that one's stammer is a 'disability', it may be helpful to point out, for example, that a job interview, or making a presentiation, should be a normal day-to-day activityin the context of an employment claim, and you have particular difficulties there (below: Recruitment and Promotion).
 However, there are likely to be substantial effects anyway in more normal everyday activities.

 In looking at whether there is a substantial effect on normal day-to-day activities, remember that an overt stammer is not the only possible effect.
 There may be other relevant effects, eg where you hide your stammer, avoid situations, or use speech techniques.

 European Union (EU) cases have said basically that a disability is a long term impairment which, in interaction with other barriers, hinders full and effective participation in professional life on an equal basis with others - see the Ring case below.